Sweet, nutty, and spicy Thandai is a chilled Indian drink recipe made with homemade Thandai powder. It's mainly served during the Holi festival.

 Instructions

-To Make the Thandai Masala
+To Make Thandai

 I love this milk shake.
 So when people drink this at holi time apparently they get drunk.
 So do you know what do they put in it.
 Seen in the movies.
 Is it the poppy seeds.
 Thanks